alc/perf-task-2/README.md

 ### Size and position

-- On larger device widths (min-width 1280px), the menu should appear on-canvas, as part of the page
+- On larger screen widths (min-width 1280px), the menu should appear on-canvas (i.e. visible in the page) at all times
-- Below that threshold, the menu should be controlled with a button that opens and closes the menu
+- Below that threshold, the menu should be off-canvas by default and controlled with a button that opens and closes it
-- On smaller devices, the menu may - but does not have to - occupy the entire page width
+- The menu should be usable on phone-sized screens
-- Menu should open from the left side of the page
+- The menu should open from the left side of the page

 ### Content